emmett-framework/emmett/docs/orm/advanced.md

 > **Note:** support for expressions in indexes depends on the DBMS in use.

-weppy supports expressions on indexes definition, which can be useful when you want to *coalesce* values from your rows:
+Emmett supports expressions on indexes definition, which can be useful when you want to *coalesce* values from your rows:

 ```python
 class Post(Model):